-The purpose of this manual is to provide the necessary background information for applying the L-Series control to gas/gasoline reciprocating engines.
-Topics covered include mechanical installation, electrical wiring, software programming, and troubleshooting.
-While this manual is primarily targeted at OEM customers, OEMs themselves may find it useful to copy some of the information from this manual into their application user manuals.
+This manual provides the necessary background information for applying the L-Series control to gas/gasoline reciprocating engines.
+This manual is intended primarily for OEMs, who may find it useful to copy some of the information from this manual into their application user manuals.